yo6nam/RoLinkX-Dashboard/README.md

 **Good luck!**

-*Remember, this is a pre-beta release, don't expect it to work flawlessly.*
+*Remember, this is a beta release, don't expect it to work flawlessly.*

 //Razvan YO6NAM @ xpander.ro